bahrus/xtal-element/README.md

 }]
 ```

 As with all our examples so far, this propAction doesn't actually *return* anything.
-What should the reactor propActions orchestrator do with anything returned?
+What should the propActions Reactor orchestrator do with anything returned?

 We can specify that using a return mapping: